kentliau/redbubble-template/readme.md

   - `2800 * 2800` pixels for x-large
 - **Prints, Cards & Posters**
   - Adaptive ratio for poster
-  - Other will fit into printable zone
+  - Other products will fit into printable zone
-  - `5000 * 7100` is largest poster
+  - `5000 * 7100` pixels for largest poster
 - **Art Board (Gallery Board)**
   - Semi-Adaptive, Predefined Ratio (1, 1.25, 1.4, 1.5)
-  - 4260 is the largest size for one side, if you need a square output then use another 4260 for other side, else use a smaller value for different predefined ratio.
+  - `4260` pixels is the largest size for one side, if you need a square output then use another `4260` pixels for the other side, else use a smaller value for different predefined ratio.
   - Swap width and height to switch between portrait and landscape

 ## Author Information